-Dolphins produce a range of high-frequency clicks using air passages around the blowhole.
+Dolphins produce a range of high-frequency clicks using air passages around the blowhole (you can find many videos of dolphin clicks on youtube.
+This is one example of a video about how dolphin sounds work, with example audio).
 These clicks are focused by the front of the skull, which is shaped like a satellite dish, and pass out into the water through a waxy structure, the 'melon', which acts as an acoustic lens.
 In this way, the animal can focus and direct the stream of sound.
-The returning pulses are picked up by oil-filled cavities in the lower jaw and pass through to the inner ear, which is enclosed in a bone casing called the auditory bulla (Figure 3).
+The returning pulses are picked up by oil-filled cavities in the lower jaw and pass through to the inner ear, which is enclosed in a bone casing called the auditory bulla (Figure 14).
 This bone casing itself is surrounded by a mucus foam to isolate it from other vibrations.
 The whole system is sensitive enough to allow the animals to determine the size, shape and distance - even the internal structure - of objects as much as 800 m away.
 It is also powerful enough to allow them to stun, or even kill, their prey with a well directed burst of sound.